 One of the best tools to help homecare agencies improve their reputation is free!
 Claiming your Google Business Profile is simple and allows your business information to show up in the search results and on Google maps when people google your business name or google homecare agencies near your location.

-Claiming your profile also allows you to update your business profile page with your website link, contact details, and helpful business information like hours of operation.
+Claiming your profile should also be a part of your digital homecare marketing strategy.
+It allows you to update your business profile page with your website link, contact details, and helpful business information like hours of operation.
 Best of all, it will allow your business to receive and respond to Google reviews.
 63.6% of consumers say they check Google reviews (through Google Maps and search) before visiting a business location.
 And Google is the number one review site used by healthcare consumers.
-So, if you haven't set up your Google Business Profile, you could be missing out on these customers and not even realize it.
+So, if you haven’t set up your Google Business Profile, you could be missing out on these customers and not even realize it.

 While it may seem like extra work, responding to reviews is becoming an expectation of business owners, especially in the healthcare industry.
 According to the 2022 Healthcare Reputation Report, 65% of U.S. adults expect providers to respond to reviews.
 Responding to reviews not only shows that you are an engaged business owner, but also that you care about your customers’ and caregivers’ experiences.